 “Mini Kona Pie”

-Since we were celebrating Mother’s Day, I decided to get a “Mini Kona Pie” that was the biggest disappointment (food wise) of the night.
+Since we were celebrating Mother’s Day, I decided to get a “Mini Kona Pie” that was the biggest disappointment (food-wise) of the night.
 Ugh.
-Perhaps I am used to the INCREDIBLE Kona Pie at Islands Restaurant but this was a huge let down.
+Perhaps I am used to the INCREDIBLE Kona Pie at Islands Restaurant but this was a huge letdown.
 It was essentially a slab of ice cream with chocolate sauce, whip cream on the side, and nuts on top.
-Could of just called it a minimalist version of an ice cream sundae.
-Of course AFTER I got my “Mini Kona Pie” did I remember my displeasure last time.
+Could have just called it a minimalist version of an ice cream sundae.
+Of course, AFTER I got my “Mini Kona Pie” did I remember my displeasure last time.

 See my 2015 raving review in comparison when I was not needing to bring a walking device.